 “To know the road ahead, ask someone coming back”

-Is your memoir about an intergenerational experience?
+Is your memoir about someone in your family who lived in a different erea?
+An intergenerational experience?
 Perhaps, like mine, it’s a dual biography of a parent and memoir?

 Identify the universal themes

-They key with making family history readable to a wider audience is identifying what others can related to, or would connect with, regardless of whether you’re related or not.
+They key with making narrative nonfiction with family history elements readable to a wider audience is identifying what others can related to, or would connect with, regardless of whether you’re related or not.

 For example – if your relative was one of the British Matchstick women of the 1880’s, you’d identify those themes of feminism, rising up against the patriarchy, and strong women throughout time.
 You’d also search for books – fiction or non-fiction – which tell stories of such women in really compelling ways.